Jalaxkl/Note-Back-up/⚪ Physics HL/B. Particular Nature of Matter/B.3/Gas laws.md

 ## RMS speed (Root Mean Square)
 *Definition*: speed of the particles in a gas by finding what speed the *majority* of particles went at.
-*Simple words*: speed that majority of molecules went *Units*:
+*Simple words*: speed that majority of molecules went - average kinetic energy of the gas *Units*:
 *Measured with:*
 *Equation*: $$